hallgrimur1471/mim/README.md

 ##Motivation

 This is a school project in web developing.
-It was developed in github and deployed in "<a href="http://mapim.herokuapp.com/">Heroku</a> ==$0" in 2016.
+It was developed in github and deployed in heroku and can be view here "<a href="http://mapim.herokuapp.com/">Heroku</a>" in 2016.

 ##Installation and setup